-Men are more likely than women to develop liver cancer.
-On average, 1 out of 81 men will get liver cancer over the course of his lifetime whereas a woman has about a 1 in 196 lifetime risk of liver cancer.
+Men are more likely than women to get liver cancer.
+On average, 1 out of 81 men will get liver cancer over the course of his lifetime.
+A woman has about a 1 in 196 lifetime risk of liver cancer.

-About 21,670 people will die of these cancers in the United States.
+About 27,170 people will die of these cancers in the United States in 2016.

-Liver cancer is many times more common in sub-Saharan Africa and Southeast Asia than in the United States.
-In fact, it is the most common form of cancer in many countries and a leading cause of cancer deaths worldwide.
+Liver cancer is much more common in sub-Saharan Africa and Southeast Asia than in the United States.
+In fact, it’s the most common form of cancer in many countries.
+It’s a leading cause of cancer deaths worldwide.